The #1 question we get over, and over, and over again, is “how do I get more traffic to my site?”

 Pro tip: be sure to categorize your content using the right #hashtags!

 Just like Facebook and Twitter, having a G+ profile with a link to your site not only helps you get traffic from a new audience, it also gives your site more authority in Google’s eyes.

-Just don’t forget to link back to your site!
+And don’t forget to link back to your site (is this obvious yet?)!

-Reach out to an Instagram account with a similar audience and size to you and offer to do a share-exchange.
-You share one of their posts (branded with their URL) and in return, they share one of yours.
+Reach out to an Instagram account with a similar audience and size to you and offer to do a shoutout.
+You shoutout one of their posts (branded with their URL) and in return, they shoutout one of yours.
 It’s like guest posting for social media!

-Getting started: Make a list of other Instagram accounts in your niche, and then as you gain more followers offer to do share exchanges with ones that are a similar size to you.
+Next Steps: Make a list of other Instagram accounts in your niche, and then as you gain more followers, offer to do shoutouts.

 It surprised me too, but a lot of sites are getting a good amount of traffic through WhatsApp sharing.